-- Likely to be older, female, with lower incomes and high-school education, community-minded and value service to others - Relatively car-dependent, but enjoy outdoor activities (e.g. hiking, hunting, fishing). - Concerns: affordability/inflation, health, hate and misinformation online, climate change/extreme weather, high immigration levels - Value conflicted, with strong tendencies for both egalitarianism (preference for equality) and nativism (preference for established Canadians over immigrants) - Trust (in order): friends and family, doctors, and scientists - Politically at the centre, alienated (low favourability levels for all parties), highly variable vote choice (split between CPC, LPC and NDP in that order), one in five are undecided - See CA-MAP Regional Analysis for regional distribution of this segment.
+- Concentrated in Ontario, Quebec and Atlantic provinces - Likely to be older, female, with lower incomes and high-school education, community-minded and value service to others - Relatively car-dependent, but enjoy outdoor activities (e.g. hiking, hunting, fishing). - Concerns: affordability/inflation, health, hate and misinformation online, climate change/extreme weather, high immigration levels - Value conflicted, with strong tendencies for both egalitarianism (preference for equality) and nativism (preference for established Canadians over immigrants) - Trust (in order): friends and family, doctors, and scientists - Politically at the centre, alienated (low favourability levels for all parties), highly variable vote choice (split between CPC, LPC and NDP in that order), one in five are undecided